Hubert Butler Essay Prize 2023

 Kilkenny Arts Festival has long paid tribute to the memory of Kilkenny native Hubert Butler - one of Ireland's most respected essayists - with the annual Hubert Butler Lecture occupying one of the keystone places in the Festival Programme.
-This year, Kilkenny Arts Festival are delighted to be able to host both the Hubert Butler Lecture, and the Hubert Butler Essay Prize as part of the 2022 Festival Programme.
+As we celebrate our 50th anniversary, Kilkenny Arts Festival are delighted to be able to host both the Hubert Butler Lecture, and the Hubert Butler Essay Prize as part of the 2023 Festival Programme.

 Founded by Jeremy O'Sullivan in 2018, the Hubert Butler Essay Prize encourages the art of essay-writing across Europe.
 The prize is designed to reflect Hubert Butler’s interest in the common ground between the European nation states that emerged after the First World War; his concern with the position of religious and ethnic minorities; his life and writings as an encapsulation of the mantra ‘Think globally, act locally’; the importance of the individual conscience and his work with refugees.

 The title for this year’s essay is:

 How far can we trust science?

 Professor Roy Foster, chair of the judges, writes: ‘In an affectionate essay about the French ‘father of prehistory’ Jacques Boucher de Perthes, Hubert Butler quoted a characteristic pronouncement by his subject : “Science helps us to prove but prevents us understanding.’
 Butler might not have subscribed completely to Boucher’s lofty dismissal, but he sustained a prescient scepticism about over-reliance on scientific formulae as applied to the problems and opportunities facing humanity.